Palegg-Technologies/peer-pressure/README.md

 - **Immersive Streaming**: Immerse yourself in real-time streaming of audio, video, basically any file.
 Zero buffering, zero lag – only instantaneous satisfaction.

-- **Platform Harmony**: PeerPressure extends its reach to major platforms – macOS & Linux (soon extedning to Windows, Android & iOS) – ensuring you stay connected on any device.
+- **Platform Harmony**: PeerPressure extends its reach to major platforms – macOS, Linux & Windows (soon coming to Android & iOS) – ensuring you stay connected on any device.

 - **Effortless Sharing**: Sharing files and messages has never been smoother.
 Our user-friendly interface streamlines the sharing process, empowering you to concentrate on what truly matters.